-• For in person meetings of the Audit Committee, \$2,500.
-In addition, the Chairman of the Audit Committee receives an additional \$2,500 for preparing to conduct each quarterly Board and Board committee meeting.
+- · For meetings of the Audit Committee in a person and telephonic, \$2,500. - · In addition, the Chairman of the Audit Committee receives an additional \$2,500 for preparing to conduct each quarterly Board and Board committee meeting.

 All non-management directors are also entitled to reimbursement of expenses for all services as a director, including committee participation or special assignments.